j0taylor6/j0taylor6/README.md

 <br/>

-- 🔭 I’m a fullstack Engineer.
+- I’m a fullstack Engineer.
+- Might work on some side projects, we will see.